by Steve Horn

 Greg Rawlings, a former city attorney who handled public nuisance prosecutions, and now a defense attorney, says that civil hearings are “meaningless.
 No one wins civil hearings on that.
 The standard of proof is too low.”

-Not so, says current city prosecutor Kristin Brand, “It’s ...
+Not so, says current city prosecutor Kristin Brand, “It’s not being ...

 by David Reutter